The Movement (right-wing populist group)

-The Movement is a Brussels-based right-wing populist organization founded by Steve Bannon of the United States to promote right-wing populist and economic nationalist groups in Europe that are opposed to the European Union governments and political structures of Europe.
+The Movement is a Brussels-based organization founded by American political strategist Steve Bannon to promote right-wing populist and economic nationalist groups in Europe that are opposed to the European Union governments and political structures of Europe.
 The organization was expected to hire 10 full-time staff in Brussels before the 2019 European Parliament election.
 In January 2017, Mischaël Modrikamen, leader of the People's Party in Belgium, officially registered the group.

 Background

 Bannon initially discussed his plans for the organization with The Daily Beast, saying he wanted to create a populist "supergroup" bloc that could win up to a third of all 700+ Members of the European Parliament seats.
 He said he thought of the idea when he was invited to speak at an event hosted by Marine Le Pen.
 Bannon also believes that Sweden's 2018 elections created the perfect timing to launch The Movement.

 The Movement stands as a counterpoint to George Soros' Open Society Foundations.
 Bannon has referred to Soros as "evil but brilliant", and expressed a desire to promote nationalism instead of globalism.